When Few-Shot Learning Meets Video Object Detection: Related Work

 \subsection{Video Object Detection}

 Object detection in videos is a challenging task due to the high variation across the videos.
 The objects in videos may be blurry and change pose and status.
 Meanwhile, the moving background and unstable lighting conditions pose challenges to object detection.
 On the other hand, the temporal information in videos can provide more information than static images.
 These aspects have remained under-explored in the past several years but have recently started to attract more attention after the ImageNet-VID dataset \cite{ILSVRC15} was released.
-Most recent works (\eg, RDN \cite{RDN}, FGFA \cite{FGFA} and STSN \cite{STSN}) focus on utilizing nearby frames in a short range to gather local information.
-Meanwhile, other works aim to use global information from frames in a wider range like SELSA \cite{SELSA}.
-MEGA \cite{MEGA} was recently proposed to effectively combine the local and global information with a memory-enhanced module so that one frame can access more content from nearby and far-away frames, resulting in state-of-the-art performance.
+Most recent works \cite{RDN,FGFA,STSN} focus on utilizing nearby frames in a short range to gather local information.
+Meanwhile, other works aim to use global information from frames in a wider range \cite{SELSA}.
+MEGA \cite{MEGA} was recently proposed to effectively combine the local and global information so that one frame can access more content from nearby and far-away frames, resulting in state-of-the-art performance.